 Something Natural: A favorite among locals, this lunch stop boasts an expansive lawn dotted with picnic tables perfect for pooches.
 Enjoy a hearty lunch with a focus on fresh, local ingredients, and don’t leave without trying their delicious cookies.
 Pro tip: hit it on your way back to town from Tupancy Links.

-‘Sconset Bluff Walk: This scenic stroll with sweeping ocean views meanders through the backyards of some of the most impressive properties in the exclusive enclave of Siasconset (or ‘Sconset, as the locals say).
-It’s a one-of-a-kind experience and must-do when visiting Nantucket with your pup.
+This scenic stroll with sweeping ocean views meanders through the backyards of some of the most impressive properties in the exclusive enclave of Siasconset (or ‘Sconset, as the locals say).
+The ‘Sconset Bluff Walk is a one-of-a-kind experience and must-do when visiting Nantucket with your pup.
 Follow the bluff all the way from the picturesque center of the village to the Sankaty Head Lighthouse.

-Sankaty Head Lighthouse: This historic lighthouse has stood as a sentinel to Nantucket visitors for over 170 years.
-There’s plenty of grassy space nearby for your pup to frolic.
+Nantucket is home to a number of picturesque lighthouses.
+One of our favorites was Sankaty Head Lighthouse.
+This historic lighthouse has stood as a sentinel to Nantucket visitors for over 170 years.
+There’s plenty of open grassy space nearby for your pup to frolic.

-The Black Dog: You’ll want to take a walk along downtown Nantucket’s quaint, cobblestone streets.
-Be sure to stop in at The Black Dog, which true to its name is a haven for dogs and their owners.
+Set aside an afternoon for strolling downtown Nantucket’s quaint, cobblestone streets.
+Be sure to stop in at The Black Dog which true to its name is a haven for dogs and their owners.
 The owner was super sweet and gave Roscoe lots of treats and love.

 Brass Lantern Inn: This quaint bed and breakfast welcomes four-legged friends in select rooms for an additional $25 a night.
 The inn provides a dog bed, bowls, and even a gated dog run alongside the property.
 A lovely breakfast spread is available in the morning, which you can enjoy with your pup on the outdoor terrace.
 Note, however, that the walls are thin and the dog-friendly rooms are all in the same wing of the house.
-So if your dog is like mine and whines until he can “play” with the other dogs he hears, it may not be the best choice.
+So if your dog is like mine and whines or barks when he hears other dogs, it may not be the best choice.

 Getting to Nantucket with a Dog